Zeus-2/AvienceClans/README.md

 - Clan Ranks: Allows clan leaders to set ranks for their members.
 - And More: There are many more features to explore!

-## 📦 Installation (WIP)
+## 📦 Installation
-1. Download the latest release of the plugin
+1. Download the [Latest Release](https://github.com/Zeus-2/AvienceClans/releases) or a [Development Build](https://github.com/Zeus-2/AvienceClans/actions)
-2. Place the downloaded .jar file into your server's plugins folder.
+2. Move the downloaded .jar file to your server plugin folder
-3. Restart your server.
+3. Restart your server

 ### Navigate to your server's plugins folder
 cd path/to/your/server/plugins